KrasimiraGeorgieva/Software-Technologies-July-2017/README.md

 # Technologies-Fundamentals-July-2017

-Tasks for exercises and homework for the “Software Technologies” course @ SoftUni.
+ Exercises and homework tasks from the “Software Technologies” course @ SoftUni.